Insulin and Other Diabetes Medications: The Benefits of Early Treatment

 Unfortunately, insulin has been mistakenly considered the treatment of last resort.
-That's in part because it must be injected, it can cause hypoglycemia, and if people are not careful about their calorie intake, it might cause weight gain.
+That's in part because it must be injected, it can cause hypoglycemia, and if people are not careful about their calorie intake, it can cause weight gain.

-Other Helpful Diabetes Medications
+Other Helpful Blood Glucose-Lowering Medications